mathias-brandewinder/mathias-brandewinder.github.io/_posts/2025-04-16-delaunay-algorithm-impasse.md

     badTriangles := empty set
     for each triangle in triangulation do
-        // first find all the triangles that are no longer valid due to the insertion **if point is inside circumcircle of triangle** add triangle to badTriangles
+        // first find all the triangles that are no longer valid due to the insertion if point is inside circumcircle of triangle add triangle to badTriangles
 ```

 When a point is added, we take the existing triangles, and, if the point is
-inside the circumcircle of a triangle, we recompute it.
-Let's visualize these
+inside the circumcircle of a triangle, we add it to the list of "bad triangles"
-circles then:
+that need to be recomputed.
+Let's visualize these circles then:

 <svg width="500" height="500" viewbox="-386.4345976284119 -378.787617873126 814.6234155230543 794.6288569119026">
   <circle cx="86.23701538249712" cy="99.53470812157481" r="2" />